 The following table presents all of the actions proposed for this West County Action Plan.
-Each action is cross-referenced to the Route(s) of Regional Significance to which it applies (see the key to the Routes at the bottom of each page), as well as to the applicable Action Plan Goal(s).
-The agencies responsible for taking each action are also identified;
+Each action is cross-referenced to the Route(s) of Regional Significance and the Action Plan Goal(s) to which it applies.
+Please see Chapter 2 for a list of the Routes of Regional Significance, and Chapter 4 for the Action Plan Goals.